IsaacRudnick/bannedbooksnearme/README.md

 The license for the project is NOT a license to the data itself, which is owned by PEN America, Dr. Magnusson, Open Library, and WorldCat.
 The data provided here are simply a centralized collection of these datasets for the specific purpose of serving this website.

+Also, the state selector is based on the [simplemaps HTML5 Map](https://simplemaps.com/docs/selectable-states#usmap) which I am using under their MIT license.

 ## Process to get JSON

 ```bash